-The Armv8-R AArch64 software stack is a collection of example software compositions for the Armv8-R AEM FVP model1, an implementation of the Armv8-R AArch64 architecture2.
-The Open Source example software coupled with the Armv8-R AEM FVP enable the exploration of the general Armv8-R AArch64 architecture as well as its specific implementation - Cortex-R823, where FVP stands for Fixed Virtual Platforms, and AEM stands for Architecture Envelope Model.
+The Armv8-R AArch64 Software Stack (referred to as Software Stack hereafter) provides a collection of software examples intended to run on the Armv8-R AEM FVP1, which is an implementation of the Armv8-R AArch64 architecture2.
+Together, they are intended to enable exploration of the general Armv8-R AArch64 architecture as well as a specific implementation - Arm[®] Cortex[®]-R823.

-This software stack supports two types of operating system: Linux as the Rich OS and Zephyr as the RTOS (Real-Time Operating System), and can run either on baremetal (without hardware virtualization) or virtualization with Xen as Type-1 hypervisor.
-It is provided via a set of Yocto layers which contains all the instructions necessary to fetch and build the source as well as to download the model and launch the example.
+The software provides example deployments of two classes of operating system; Linux as a Rich OS, and Zephyr as an RTOS (Real-Time Operating System) and either can run as bare-metal or under virtualization provided by Xen as a Type-1 hypervisor.

+The Poky Linux distribution provides a platform for hosting and deploying user applications with OCI (Open Container Initiative) compliant containers (via Docker) as well as network connectivity.
+Additionally, the Xen hypervisor provides a communication path for data transfer between the VM guests.

+The Yocto layers which define the project contain all the necessary instructions to fetch and build the source, as well as to download the FVP model and launch the examples.